-"Hey Theo, did you see what that girl did?" my best friend, Karl, leant over and whispered, a wide smirk greeting his pale face.
+"Hey Theo, did you see what that girl did?" my best friend, Karl, leant over and whispered, a wide smirk stark on his pale face.

-I looked over at him and shook my head, the curious smile on my face belied my impassive features.
-He grinned and told me of the mishaps of the girl.
+I looked over at him and shook my head; the curious smile on my face belied my impassive features.
+His smirk grew as he told me of the latest mishaps of the girl.
 Of course, the said girl was Ophelia Jones, the new student at the school, and also the loner of the class.
-Keeping to herself in the right corner of the room, the others constantly murmured about her, their judgemental eyes boring holes into her as they mocked and ridiculed her.
-Not that the girl ever seemed to care; her eyes always trained on the blue poster a student had done about Shakespeare, her gaze never leaving the fine print that were nought but small dots on the large paper.
-She was beautiful, granted; her long wavy dark hair always tied up with a red ribbon and her clothes an immaculate trendy style that further enhanced her beauty.
+Keeping to herself in the right corner of the room, the others constantly murmured about her; their judgemental eyes boring holes into her as they mocked and ridiculed her.
+Not that the girl ever seemed to care; her eyes were always trained on the half-assed blue poster a student had done about Shakespeare.
+Her gaze never left the fine print that were naught but small dots on the large paper.
+By now, she's probably an expert on Shakespeare.
+Or whatever the student who made that poster said about Shakespeare – it didn't seem to be very accurate given their use of Comic Sans.
+She was beautiful, granted; her long, wavy, dark hair was always tied up with a red ribbon and her clothes were an immaculate trendy style that further enhanced her beauty.

-The girl sat on her seat for no more than five seconds before she ended up sprawled on the floor, impassive eyes still gazing at the poster that hung on the wall, not seeming to care about her current position.
-The air was now speckled with muffled giggling, and Karl hi-fived a friend that sat next to him, congratulating each other about their successful prank.
-Ophelia stood up, brushed off some dirt that had sullied her shirt and dragged a chair to her table, sitting on it as though nothing had happened before.
+The girl sat on her seat for no more than two seconds before she ended up sprawled on the floor, impassive eyes still gazing at the poster that hung on the wall, not seeming to care about her current position.
+The air was now speckled with muffled giggling, and Karl hi-fived a friend that sat next to him, congratulating each other on their successful prank.
+I gave a small smirk of my own, feeling sadistic pleasure as I watched her.
+Ophelia stood up, brushed off some dirt, and then dragged a chair to her table before sitting on it as though nothing had happened.

 "Good one, man."
 I said, grinning at Karl and nodding.

 The class groaned in synchronisation and the teacher looked slightly crestfallen.
 "Come on, guys!
-It is either this or calculus.
-I was intending to give you a pop quiz this morning." the teacher piped up, frowning slightly.
+It's either this or calculus.
+I was actually planning on giving you a pop quiz this morning – which is still up for grabs if you prefer that," the teacher piped up, frowning slightly.

-The students immediately looked at their friends across the room, nodding and sending notes around to agree on their partnership.
+The students immediately looked to their friends across the room, nodding and sending notes around to agree on their partnership.
 "Wait!
-Now, I know this is unfair, but I am going to choose your partners today."
-Mr Robinson smiled.
+Now, I know this is unfair, but I'm going to choose your partners today," Mr Robinson beamed.

 "But-" I argued.

 "No buts, Mr Jenkins, you shall have to learn to cooperate with Miss Jones.
 Now, hurry up, guys!
-We will be here till Christmas if you are this slow!" he clapped his hands, silencing me
+We'll be here till Christmas if you're this slow!" he clapped his hands, silencing me effectively.

 "How was what?"
-I replied in an ambiguous tone, grabbing a tray and pushing it along the metal bar, waiting for the crowd to disperse to get to my lunch.
+I replied in an ambiguous tone, grabbing a tray and pushing it along the metal bar, waiting for the crowd to disperse so I could get to my lunch.

 "What about her?"
 I asked, grabbing a hamburger from the shelf and a stack of fries to follow.
 Karl pursed his lips and took a tuna sandwich instead.

 "She didn't speak.
-I asked her what she had wanted to do for the project.
-I am sure we are going to fail."
-I shrugged, placing a large cookie and a coke onto my already packed tray.
+I asked her what she wanted to do for the project.
+She didn't reply.
+I left her alone.
+The end.
+Anyway, I'm sure we're gonna fail," I shrugged, placing a large cookie and a coke onto my already packed tray.

 "Hey guys!
 What's up?" she smiled, the bubbly personality of the eighteen year old shining through.